-Its foliage resembles some lilies—medium, green leaves which are 5 to 10 inches in length and 3 inches (ca. 8 cm) wide.
-The leaves grow in a clump and the flowers grow on a long stem in the middle.
+Its foliage resembles some lilies—medium, green leaves 5 to 10 inches in length and 3 inches (ca. 8 cm) wide.
+The leaves clump and the flowers grow on a long stem in the middle.
 It is a herb and a perennial in most parts of the world.

-The Lily’s scientific name – majalis – means belonging to May.
-In the language of flowers, Lily of the Valley signifies happiness returning.
+The flower signified Eve’s tears for her banishment from the Garden of Eden in the Bible.
 It is also known as Our Lady’s tears in legends related to Christianity.
 It is believed that these flowers rose after Mary’s tears touched the ground as her son was being crucified.
-This flower also stands for humility in religious paintings and a sign of the second coming of Christ.
+This flower also stands for humility in religious paintings and is a sign of the second coming of Christ.

 Lily of the Valley plants are also believed to protect gardens from the effects of evil spirits.
 It is also believed to guard against spells cast by witches.

-Lily of the Valley Flower Colors
+Meaning of the Lily of the Valley flower colors

-Interesting facts about Lily of the Valley
+Interesting facts about the Lily of the Valley flowers

 - Add a bit of fertilizer during the growing season.

-Like other flowers, the Lily of the Valley has significance in many cultures.
-If you plan to plant some in your garden, make sure that children and pets don’t eat any part of the plant.
+Like other flowers, the lily of the valley has significance in many cultures.
+If you plan to plant some in your garden, ensure that children and pets don’t eat any part of the plant.